dridi/cashpack/tst/README.rst

 That being said, Happy Testing!

 ..
-[1] The test suite can now skip the dynamic table checks
+[1] The test suite can now skip the dynamic table checks when unavailable
+       as it is sadly the case for Go
 ..
 [2] The coverage peaked at 99% for the library and should stay there
 ..
 [3] The transition from zero-copy to single-copy was painless with almost
        no changes to the test suite despite many changes in the library